Deep Gaussian Processes for Functional Maps: Model

-Next, we apply a sequence of linear and nonlinear transformation as described in Section~\ref{sect:gp-transform}.
-To simplify training and avoid the costly, complex computation of conditional covariance matrices, we model the linear transformation using the GP conditional mean (interpolation) rather than the full conditional Gaussian distribution.
-Specifically, $p(\H_{l+1}|\H_{l}) = \prod_{i=1}^C p(\h_{l+1, i}|\h_{l, i})$, and
+Next, we apply a sequence of linear and nonlinear transformations as described in Section~\ref{sect:gp-transform}.
+To simplify training and avoid the costly and complex computation of full conditional covariance matrices, we approximate the \textit{linear} transformation using the GP conditional mean (interpolation) rather than the full conditional Gaussian distribution.
+Specifically, we design a factorized conditional prior distribution: $p(\H_{l+1} \mid \H_l) = \prod_{i=1}^{C} p(\h_{l+1,i} \mid \h_{l,i})$, where

+Here, $\delta(\cdot)$ denotes the Dirac delta distribution, and $\h_{l,i}$ and $\h_{l+1,i}$ denote the $i$-th columns of $\H_l$ and $\H_{l+1}$, respectively, corresponding to the projections of the latent functions $h_{l,i}(\cdot)$ and $h_{l+1,i}(\cdot)$ at the locations $\X_Q$.
+This prior deterministically encodes the GP conditional mean of the linear transformation, serving as a computationally efficient approximation, while retaining the expressiveness of GP-based functional transformations.